ZGoode/IOT-Cloud/README.md

 *--------------------------------------------------------------------------------------------------------------------------------------*

-I wrote this code to replace some crummy code that the previous person at my school that created this project wrote.
+I wrote this code to replace some inefficient and un-user friendly code that the previous person at my school who created this project wrote.
 This code is much more lightweight, uses less hardware, has a few extra features that the original didn't, has some extra security features and has a much better user interface allowing to change settings without reflashing the device.

 Features:
 *  Admin username and password so that the settings cannot be changed by anyone at random